anjaliaks/Mysite/README.md

 # mysite
-This is my personal site
+This is my lil identity site.

 # Tech stack used
 HTML, CSS and Bootstrap.